RaptorMai/CompBench/README.md

-# CompBench: A Comparative Reasoning Benchmark for Multimodal LLMs
+# MLLM-CompBench: A Comparative Reasoning Benchmark for Multimodal LLMs (NeurIPS'25)

-Official dataset and codes for <a href="https://www.arxiv.org/abs/2407.16837">CompBench</a>.
+Official dataset and codes for <a href="https://proceedings.neurips.cc/paper_files/paper/2024/hash/32923dff09f75cf1974c145764a523e2-Abstract-Datasets_and_Benchmarks_Track.html"> MLLM-CompBench</a>.

 ## Benchmark Summary

-CompBench is a benchmark designed to evaluate the comparative reasoning capability of multimodal large language models (MLLMs).
+MLLM-CompBench is a benchmark designed to evaluate the comparative reasoning capability of multimodal large language models (MLLMs).
-CompBench mines and pairs images through visually oriented questions covering eight dimensions of relative comparison: visual attribute, existence, state, emotion, temporality, spatiality, quantity, and quality.
-CompBench comprises around 40K image pairs collected from a broad array of visual domains, including animals, fashion, sports, and both outdoor and indoor scenes.
+MLLM-CompBench mines and pairs images through visually oriented questions covering eight dimensions of relative comparison: visual attribute, existence, state, emotion, temporality, spatiality, quantity, and quality.
+MLLM-CompBench comprises around 40K image pairs collected from a broad array of visual domains, including animals, fashion, sports, and both outdoor and indoor scenes.
 The questions are carefully crafted to discern relative characteristics between two images and are labeled by human annotators for accuracy and relevance.

 Check our <a href="https://compbench.github.io/">project page</a> and <a href="https://www.arxiv.org/abs/2407.16837">paper</a> for key contributions and findings.